 - Maths Inside 2010 (The Hidden Complexities of Ice, How do insects find their way home?, Nanoscale science)

 - Maths Inside 2011 (external link)

-- working with the British Association to produce publicity highlighting the mathematics content of events at its Festival of Science in York
+- working with the British Science Association to produce publicity highlighting the mathematics content of events at the British Science Festival

 Dr John Johnston